Treatment for Aggressive, Stage I and Contiguous Stage II Adult NHL

 The confirmation of efficacy for rituximab in advanced-stage disease as evidenced in SWOG-S0014 (NCT00005089), for example, has suggested the use of R-CHOP with or without radiation therapy but its use is only supported by retrospective comparisons.[Level of evidence: 3iiiDiii]

 - R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone); four to six cycles.

 - R-CHOP (three to six cycles) + IF-XRT.

 Evidence (R-CHOP vs. CHOP):

-- A randomized study (DSHNHL-1999-1A) of 1,222 patients older than 60 years compared R-CHOP given every 2 weeks for six or eight cycles to CHOP given every 2 weeks for six or eight cycles.
-Although patients with early stage disease were included in this trial, most patients had advanced stage disease.
+- A randomized study (DSHNHL-1999-1A) of 1,222 patients older than 60 years compared R-CHOP given every 2 weeks for six or eight cycles with CHOP given every 2 weeks for six or eight cycles.
+Although patients with early-stage disease were included in this trial, most patients had advanced-stage disease.